-After some research I found these parts on Thingiverse.
+After some research, I found these parts on Thingiverse.
 This servo mount replaces the front and rear bumper and can hold an individual steering servo per axle.
 This replaces the standard central servo and the whole linkage including the servo savers.

-First thing was, to remove the old servo, the linkage, the servo savers and the bumpers.
+The first thing was, to remove the old servo, the linkage, the servo savers and the bumpers.
 After mounting the new 3D printed parts and holding the servos into place I noticed that, in my case, they were much too high!
 They nearly touched the upper part of the chassis and did not leave any space for the range of the springs.
 Also, with the quite bulky 3D printed front part and the servo on top, it looked not so nice.
 The servo should hide between the 3D parts!
-I tool a small aluminium tube and cut 16mm parts out of it to mount the servo 16mm lower into the mounting.
-This nearly hides it completely and gives range for the springs!
+I tool a small aluminum tube and cut 16mm parts out of it to mount the servo 16mm lower into the mounting.
+This nearly hides it completely and gives a range for the springs!

 Then some other difficulties appeared.
 One was, that you can only use a servo horn with one arm.
 Meaning, that I could not link both wheels to it – I had to stick with the link between the wheels.
 Another was, that the servo will only fit with the horn on the right side sine the differential will not leave enough space on the left.
 So I decided to rotate the links to the steering between left and right.
 Look at the pictures on what I exactly did.
 The link from servo to wheels moved from the right to the left side, the higher balljoint went to the underside.

 I used two Blue Bird BMS-35A Servos.
 With their titanium gears they are robust enough to run without servo savers (at least they are more robust than the links) and they are strong enough to turn the heavy and grippy wheels of the Clod Buster while stationary.
 They are not very quick and they are not so cheap – but they are perfect for the job.